MarkusWende/OSCSynth/README.md

-# RoMaSynthesizer :musical_keyboard:
+# OSCSynth :musical_keyboard:
-The RoMaSythesizer is a polyphone software synthesizer written in C++, which generates sound in a combination of additive and subtractive synthesis.
+The OSCSynth is a polyphone software synthesizer written in C++, which generates sound in a combination of additive and subtractive synthesis.
 The software is part of a project at [TU Berlin](http://www.ak.tu-berlin.de) in the seminar [Klangsynthese](https://gitlab.tubit.tu-berlin.de/henrikvoncoler/Klangsynthese_PI).